som-shahlab/ehr_ml/doc_src/source/clmbr.rst

     - val_end_date: The end date of the validation split
     - min_patient_count: The minimum patient count for each feature
     - save_dir: The name of the output directory
+    - banned_patient_file: A file containing a list of patient ids to exclude from the model

 clmbr_train_model